 It is likely a regular occurrence

 Just because something is cheap and you do it every day doesn’t mean you require it.
 Hitting the vending machine or buying a cup of coffee every once in a while is not going to break the bank.
 But when you do it without considering how much you are spending it can quickly become a problem.
-According to WiseBread, spending patterns that don’t require thought prevent you from saving, and purchases made out of habit certainly fit into that category.
+According to WiseBread, spending patterns that don’t require thought prevent you from saving,1 and purchases made out of habit certainly fit into that category.

 WiseBread pointed out that $5 spent on coffee a day could do the opposite when saved and put into a savings account.
 If, for example, you put that daily $5 into an investment that carried an 8 percent annual return rate, then you would have saved $28,553.01 in a span of ten years.
-This is considerable amount of money, but most of us don’t think in terms of compound interest when it comes to spending and saving habits.
+This is a considerable amount of money, but most of us don’t think in terms of compound interest when it comes to spending and saving habits.

 You might have subscriptions you no longer use

 A spending habit doesn’t have to be with items you actively seek out, but can also be something that has just formed out of routine.
 For example, if you still have subscriptions to magazines or newspapers that you don’t read, then you are spending money you don’t need to be spending.

 Even if the subscription is inexpensive, say $10 a month, that is still $120 a year that you could be saving.
 According to The Budget Diet, this habit can become a serious problem2, especially since it’s likely that most people have several subscriptions, perhaps including a large cable package in addition to services like Netflix.